-Alternative Typical Injury Types Result/Considerations Seal Fractures: Clean and roughen opposing substrate surfaces, work cement or epoxy into visible fissures and cracks, and seal fractures Restoration of fractured substrate Sealing fractures can immediately reestablish the structural framework of the reef May provide suitable stable substrate for recruitment of biota Spilled adhesive material may harm biota near the injury Stabilize Displaced Substrate: Reestablish topography by placing displaced substrate or non-native materials in natural reef depressions Displaced substrate injuries May immediately reestablish the structural complexity of the reef and can increase the amount of suitable stable substrate for recruitment Spilled adhesive material may injure surrounding biota Reattached biota may be more prone to dislodgment after a storm event Material chosen for fabricated structures may negatively affect biota recruitment and may alter the biological structure of the injured reef system Stabilize Displaced Substrate with Artificial Structures: Use fabricated artificial structure (e.g., made of articulated mats, cement, steel/fiberglass, or Reef BallsTM) to mimic naturally occurring outcrops Displaced substrate injuries Can restore the three-dimensional complexity of the reef system Chosen material may affect the type of organisms that will inhabit the substrate Reattached biota may be more prone to dislodgment after a storm event Stabilize Rubble: Stabilize and/or relocate rubble onsite to more stable locations, and use barge, crane, and diver assistance to place concrete blocks of articulating mats to stabilize rubble Displacement/burial injuries including where substrate rubble is prone to movement during high-energy events Removal of unconsolidated rubble will reduce secondary impacts to surrounding biota Rubble can be placed in a location where it can provide substrate for biota settlement or aid in reestablishing the reef's structural framework Rubble Removal From Injury Site: Remove loose onsite substrate with a small barge or pontoon boat, winch/crane, and dive assistance Displacement/burial injuries and specifically for grounding-related substrate pieces that cannot be used onsite in other restoration alternatives, such as filling fractures and reattaching displaced substrate to restore lost topography Immediately reduces further damage to surrounding biota resulting from the movement caused by currents and storm events Transportation of removed rubble to disposal sites may be difficult and time consuming, especially in sites where unconsolidated rubble is abundant
+Alternative Typical Injury Types Result/Considerations Seal Fractures: Clean and roughen opposing substrate surfaces, work cement or epoxy into visible fissures and cracks, and seal fractures.
+Restoration of fractured substrate Sealing fractures can immediately reestablish the structural framework of the reef May provide suitable stable substrate for recruitment of biota Spilled bonding agent material may harm biota near the injury Stabilize Displaced Substrate: Reestablish topography and stabilize reef matrix by reattaching or securing displaced substrate with non-native materials (e.g., cement, cement/rebar) or by placing in natural reef depressions.
+Displaced substrate injuries May immediately reestablish the structural complexity of the reef and can increase the amount of suitable stable substrate for recruitment Spilled bonding agent may injure surrounding biota Reattached biota may be more prone to dislodgment after a storm event Stabilize Displaced Substrate with Artificial Structures: Use fabricated artificial structure (e.g., made of articulated mats, cement, steel/fiberglass, or Reef BallsTM) to mimic naturally occurring outcrops.
+Displaced substrate injuries Can restore the three-dimensional complexity of the reef system Chosen material may affect the type of organisms that will inhabit the substrate Reattached biota may be more prone to dislodgment after a storm event Stability analysis should be completed for artificial structures Use of barge and crane may be required for installation Stabilize Rubble: Stabilize and/or relocate rubble onsite to original or more stable location.
+Rubble may be stabilized with natural (e.g., sponges), non- natural (e.g., cement) bonding agents, and/or artificial structures (e.g., articulating mats).
+Displacement/burial injuries including where substrate rubble is prone to movement during high-energy events Removal of unconsolidated rubble will reduce secondary impacts to surrounding biota Rubble can be placed in a location where it can provide substrate for biota settlement or aid in reestablishing the reef's structural framework Rubble Removal From Injury Site: Remove loose onsite substrate with a small barge or pontoon boat, winch/crane, and dive assistance.
+Displacement/burial injuries and specifically for grounding-related substrate pieces that cannot be used onsite in other restoration alternatives, such as filling fractures and reattaching displaced substrate to restore lost topography Immediately reduces further damage to surrounding biota resulting from the movement caused by currents and storm events Transportation of removed rubble to disposal sites may be difficult and time consuming, especially in sites where unconsolidated rubble is abundant